creachadair/cache/README.md

 Package [lfu](http://godoc.org/bitbucket.org/creachadair/cache/lfu) implements
 a cache with a least-frequently used (LFU) replacement policy.

-Both caches are bounded in size by a number of entries.
+The capacity of a cache is specified in user-defined units.
+Values stored in the cache report their size by implementing value.Interface, and may use any non-negative metric (typically number of entries or size in bytes will make the most sense).